nazar-pc/ronion/readme.md

 #### Ronion.create_request(address : Uint8Array, command_data : Uint8Array) : Uint8Array
 Generates packet with `CREATE_REQUEST` command in order to create the first segment in routing path.

-This method can be called multiple times, in case of Noise IK handshake `command_data` will contain handshake message.
+This method can be called multiple times, in case of Noise NK handshake `command_data` will contain handshake message.

 * `address` - Address of the first node in the routing path
 * `command_data` - Data that are needed to be exchanged with `address` node in order to establish a segment